RikkaApps/Shizuku/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Shizuku version is up-to-date
 - [ ] Shizuku is downloaded from official channels (GitHub release or Google Play)
-- [ ] Shizuku is not running in a virtual environment
+- [ ] Shizuku is not running in a virtual environment or broken ROM (GrapheneOS)
 - [ ] (Root users) No Xposed installed / Xposed is not enabled for Shizuku

 Change "[ ]" to "[x]" if it meets the requirements.